clearbluejar/clearbluejar.github.io/_posts/2023-01-22-callgraphs-with-ghidra-pyhidra-and-jpype.md

 ![](/assets/img/2023-01-22-callgraphs-with-ghidra-pyhidra-and-jpype/standard-ghidra-windows.png){: .shadow }_Default Ghidra Windows_

 Ghidra has everything needed to dig deep into the depths of the binary you are hoping to reverse engineer and understand within its GUI.
-With that being the case, at some point, you will find a need to automate your analysis.
-Perhaps you are looking for a specific function or code pattern across 100s of binaries, and it would be too tedious to load up each one in the binary.
+With that being the case, at some point, you will find the need to automate your analysis.
+Perhaps you are looking for a specific function or code pattern across 100s of binaries, and it would be too tedious to manually perform the workflow on each binary.
-Maybe these features are useful, but they need to be tweaked to suit your particular need.
+Or maybe you find a useful feature, but it needs to be tweaked to suit your particular need.
 Say we want to build our own Function Call Trees to understand the code flow?
-Maybe we want to transform the callgraphs into markdown from the callgraphs and [host them in a gist](https://gist.github.com/clearbluejar/b7bd3338ff2d27c283d3413e010f8167)?
+Maybe we want to transform the call graphs into markdown and [host them in a gist](https://gist.github.com/clearbluejar/b7bd3338ff2d27c283d3413e010f8167)?

 Ghidra has you covered.
 Whether you use its [preferred language](https://github.com/NationalSecurityAgency/ghidra/blob/master/DevGuide.md#environment) Java, or are in the Python camp with me, you can leverage [Ghidra scripting](https://ghidra.re/ghidra_docs/api/ghidra/app/script/GhidraScript.html) to get the job done.